 This varies daily according to the season and may include the likes of langoustine, Gillardeau oysters, frog leg, Gold Selection caviar and even Australian winter truffles.

-There are also cheese and dessert trolleys available for sharing.
+I’m pleased to say that there are also cheese and dessert trolleys available for sharing.

 5. a|o|c